Actionable Book Summary: Sapiens by Yuval Noah Harari

 Since nowadays everything is virtually possible, we should really think about what we want.

 Care more about the surroundings: We’ve increased our food supplies, build cities and created an international network of communication.
-But what happened with the fellow animals and plants?
-Understand: The more we consume and don’t care about what happens around us the more other creatures will perish – including us t some point.
+But what will happen with the fellow animals and plants?
+Understand: The more we consume and the more we don’t care about what will happen around us the more other creatures will perish – including us t some point.

 Commentary And My Personal Takeaway

 I’m not a big fan of historical books, simply because most of them are full of facts which you don’t necessarily need to know.
 But the way Harari presents his research for our species is admirable.
 In under 500 pages, he presents a well-written summary of the human evolution.
 The author explains how humans evolved from hunters to modern citizens.
 How did we manage to survive through all these years and how we did become the rulers of the planet Earth.
 It’s one of those books you can’t simply put away.
-The historical facts inside give reasoning for a lot of our actions in our current lives.
+The historical facts inside will help you understand a lot of our actions in our current lives.

 We have mastered our surroundings, increased food production, built cities, established empires and created far-flung trade networks.
 But did we decrease the amount of suffering in the world?
 Time and again, massive increases in human power did not necessarily improve the well-being of individual Sapiens, and usually caused immense misery to other animals.”